 In this case, the complex generates only 3 cubic yards of garbage, so it’s not technically covered.
 But it generates more than 4 cubic yards of all waste streams combined, so it does still need to be monitored.

 So what does this mean for us at Recyclist?
-Well, one of the useful things that the Commercial Outreach Tracker can do is provide our customers with total cubic yardage of all waste streams combined, so this remains a useful number for monitoring.
+Well, one of the useful things that the Program Tracker can do is provide our customers with total cubic yardage of all waste streams combined, so this remains a useful number for monitoring.
 But as for AB 341 and AB 1826 compliance, our algorithm is rewritten, and onward we proceed, better informed thanks to our customers.
-In the end, this change affected only a small percentage of the commercial accounts tracked across all of our customers’ Commercial Outreach Trackers — it’s really just those that have less than 4 cubic yards of garbage but more than 4 cubic yards of total service.
+In the end, this change affected only a small percentage of the commercial accounts tracked across all of our customers’ Program Trackers — it’s really just those that have less than 4 cubic yards of garbage but more than 4 cubic yards of total service.
 This means that fewer businesses are covered under AB 341 than we previously thought, and that some businesses we thought were covered under Phase III of AB 1826 (the January 1, 2019 deadline) would be covered only if Phase IV goes into effect.
-It’s an important distinction nonetheless, and one that also has an impact on the automated Electronic Annual Report data that our Commercial Outreach Tracker generates.
+It’s an important distinction nonetheless, and one that also has an impact on the automated Electronic Annual Report data that our Program Tracker generates.
 We’re very glad to have this clarified — case closed!